 - Dry mouth – Dry mouth or xerostomia is the primary cause of bad breath.
 It is caused by an insufficient flow of saliva.

-- Other health condition – Other health condition like sinus, throat and digestive disorders can cause bad breath.
+- Other health conditions – Other health conditions like sinus, throat, and digestive disorders can cause bad breath.

 How to Keep Your Mouth Fresh During Fasting?

 Saliva plays a vital role in protecting your mouth and decreasing bacterial growth.
 While fasting, the reduction of saliva flow causes bad breath due to not eating and drinking.

 Then how we can keep bad breath off ourselves during fasting?
 Check these out!